Tezcatlipoca: Toxcatl

-As discussed above, Aztec folklore is rife with parallels, much of the time depicted in deities such as Tezcatlipoca.
 For Aztec nobility, this "patron deity" is fundamental in the social and natural phenomena justified by religion during this time.
 Extreme reverence and respect, characterized by ceremonial proceedings in which priests were "to pay homage" to Tezcatlipoca, or where "citizens waited expectantly" for ceremonial proceedings to start under the low hum of "shell trumpets," were commonplace, especially for this deity.
 Utter respect from the highest position of Aztec nobility, the king, shown through the figurative and literal nakedness of his presence in front of Tezcatlipoca.
-The king would stand "naked, emphasizing his utter unworthiness," speaking as nothing but a vessel for the god's will.
+The king would stand "naked, emphasizing his utter unworthiness", speaking as nothing but a vessel for the god's will.
 The new king would claim his spiritual nakedness symbolically through words and physical vulnerability, praising Tezcatlipoca with lines such as:

-O master, O our lord, O lord of the near, of the night, O night, O wind...Poor am I.
+O master, O our lord, O lord of the near, of the night, O night, O wind ...
+Poor am I.

 In what manner shall I act for thy city?
 In what manner shall I act for the governed, for the vassals (macehualtin)?

-For I am blind, I am deaf, I am an imbecile, and in excrement, in filth hath my lifetime been...
+For I am blind, I am deaf, I am an imbecile, and in excrement, in filth hath my lifetime been ...